 You can check out the following video, if you are curious about how extensive the set-up process is:

 Vera Lite Pros and Cons

 No product is perfect.
 The VeraLite is no exception.
 There’s a lot to like and some things to dislike, especially as the “smart universe” is still relatively new.

 Pros of the Vera Lite

 - Improving User Friendliness: The VeraLite tries very hard to be user friendly.
 For the most part, it is.
 The app is easy to use and intuitive.
 Initial set-up is relatively painless.
 Configuring one or two devices might not be too difficult, either.
 However, there are still certain third party “z-wave compatible” products that can require certain workarounds and troubleshooting.
 You may have to be willing to dig into forums online to occasionally figure out certain special configurations.

 - More Affordable Than Ever: When the VeraLite was first released, it retailed for $200.
 At this price, I was tempted, but it was still a bit too pricey.
 Coupled with the cost of new devices, it was a bit prohibitive.
-However, with the price drop to $99, it was a much easier sell.
+However, with a budget-friendly price tag, it was a much easier sell.
 Thankfully, added competition in the home controller market has let to a price war, of sorts.

 - Uses Z-Wave: As mentioned many times already, the Z-Wave technology allows the VeraLite to effectively control among the widest arrays of devices on the market for any home controller.
 There are notable exceptions, but if you are looking for maximum compatibility, you should consider the VeraLite first.